rapka/polemics-md-wiki/content/People/Michael Vassar.md

 ### Wikiquote weirdness

 Vassar doesn't have his own Wikipedia page (it redirects to the page for MetaMed), but he does have his own [Wikiquote page](https://en.wikiquote.org/wiki/Michael_Vassar).

+### Harper's Magazine article

+Michael Vassar was heavily feature in a [Harper's Magazine article](https://harpers.org/archive/2015/01/come-with-us-if-you-want-to-live/) about the rationality movement.
+In it, the author implies that Vassar drove drunk after a party:
+> I wondered whether Vassar was drunk.
+He was about to drive one of his coworkers, a young woman named Alyssa, home, and he asked whether I would join them.
+I sat silently in the back of his musty BMW as they talked about potential investors and hires.
+Vassar almost ran a red light.

 ### Abuse Allegations